1. What is the African News Innovation Challenge?

 Grants to nonprofits have an open source requirement.
 Any software developed with grant funds has to be open source.
 If a grant is made to a business, both the initial and future releases of the code need to be open source.
 The business receiving a grant agrees to bind itself to the open source license it owns as if it were a licensee.

-18. Can I partner with another individual or organization?
+18. Can I partner with another individual or organisation?

 Yes.
 We encourage collaborations.
-Not having a partner though does not count against you.
+Not having a partner does not count against you, though.

 19. I am already the recipient of support from AMI.
 Can I still apply to ANIC?